Shortround88/hello-world/README.md

 # hello-world
 Hello world test repository.

 Project is designed as an introduction to github.
-Redoing this to familiarize myself with github.
+Redoing this to familiarize myself with github for future learning.